dynamsoft-docs/barcode-reader-docs/parameters/structure-and-interfaces-of-parameters.md

 ## RegionDefinition and How It Works
 Limiting the reading area of the barcode reader instance can help provide a better scanning UI as well optimize the performance of the SDK.
 It is important to understand how the RegionDefinition interface works, and what exactly you need to consider when coming up with the region percentage values.

-Before proceeding, please note that the `RegionDefinition` parameters work a bit differently when using the mobile edition (iOS or Android) of the SDK compared to other editions.
-If you are working with the mobile edition, please refer to the [RegionDefinition on Mobile](#regiondefinition-on-mobile) section.

 By definition, the `top` parameter of the RegionDefinition is used to represent the top-most coordinate of the region, while `bottom` represents the bottom-most coordinate of the region.
 But how do you figure out the appropriate values to set them?

 In order to set these values, we highly recommend setting `MeasuredByPercentage` to 1 to make this process as easy as possible.
 The next section assumes that this parameter is set to true.